couple holding keys

 Pros and Cons of Using a 401(k) to Buy a House

-Here are the pros and cons of using a 401(k) to buy a home, at a glance:
+Here are the pros and cons of using a hardship withdrawal or a 401(k) loan, at a glance:

-When using a 401(k) loan, individuals are borrowing money from themselves, so they don’t owe interest to a bank or other institution.
-Borrowed or withdrawn funds aren’t growing inside the 401(k) account, potentially derailing an individual’s retirement savings.
+When using a 401(k) loan, individuals repay themselves, so they don’t owe interest to a bank or other institution.
+Because the loan lowers your account balance, your nest egg sees less growth.

-You don’t have to meet any credit requirements.
-If a person leaves their job before the loan is repaid, the balance owed could be deducted from the remainder of their 401(k) funds as an offset.
-For those under 59 ½, the amount of the offset would be considered a distribution and the borrower would potentially owe taxes and a 10% penalty.
+You don’t have to meet any credit requirements, and interest rates on 401(k) loans may be lower than for conventional loans.
+If a person leaves their job before the loan is repaid, the balance owed could be deducted from the remainder of their 401(k) funds.
+For those under 59 ½, the amount of the offset would also be considered a distribution and the borrower would likely owe taxes and a 10% penalty.

-Here’s a side-by-side look at some key differences between taking out a 401(k) loan and withdrawing funds from a 401(k).
+Here’s a side-by-side look at some key differences between taking out a 401(k) loan versus taking a hardship withdrawal from a 401(k).
+Bear in mind that all employer-sponsored plans have their own rules, so be sure to understand the terms.

 401(k) loans